formspree/blogophonic-hugo/README.md

 hugo new form/contact.md
 ```

-Outside of the auto-generated front matter that defines the form name, title, date, and url, there are still a few options for you to choose.
+Your new contact page contains auto-generated front matter that defines the form name, title, date, and url, and more.
 Most important is the `formspree_form_id` key.
-Replace `your@email.here` with your email address as the value get your form ready.
+Replace `your@email.here` with your form's `hashid`.
+You can find this on the integration page which is displayed after you create a new form.
+It looks like `https://formspree.io/<hashid>`.

 You can also specify a description that will display below the title, choose a right or left position for the form itself via `layout`, set a preferred `submit_button_label`, and toggle a few things on or off.